TamPham271299/DEJU/README.md

 ### Introduction

-The paper introduced a DEJU analysis workflow implementing a STAR-Rsubread-edgeR-limma framework to analyze DEJU and detect differential splicing between two groups of conditions.
+The paper introduced a DEJU analysis workflow implementing a STAR-Rsubread-edgeR-limma framework to identify DEU genes indicative of differential splicing between experimental conditions in RNA-seq data.
 Here is a schematic presentation of our proposed DEJU workflow.

 ![DEJU_workflow](figures/fig_1.png)

-The paper also benchmarked the DEJU analysis workflow (DEJU-edgeR, DEJU-limma) against the existing DEU analysis workflow (DEU-edgeR, DEU-limma) and other popular tools (DEXSeq, JunctionSeq) based on simulated RNA-seq datasets.
+The paper also benchmarked the DEJU analysis methods implemented in edgeR and limma (DEJU-edgeR, DEJU-limma) against the existing DEU analysis methods (DEU-edgeR, DEU-limma) and other popular R-based DEU/DEJU tools (DEXSeq, JunctionSeq) based on simulated RNA-seq datasets.
 We also performed DEU analysis on RNA-sequencing experiments of [NCBI GEO database (GSE227748)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE227748) using our proposed method and other DEU analysis pipelines benchmarked in the study.

+By incorporating exon-exon junction reads, our DEJU methods demonstrates higher performance over other benchmarked methods in FDR control, statistical power, computational efficiency (turnaround time + memory usage), and flexibility in detecting a broad range of AS events, notably alternative splice sites and intron retention, making it the most suitable candidate for DEJU analysis in RNA-seq data.
+In practical applications, our DEJU method effectively handles splicing alterations involving multiple known and novel transcripts, while supporting complex experimental designs.
+However, it is not recommended for non-model organisms with the incomplete reference genome and does not provide transcript-level abundance estimates.

 ### Citation